GLOBAL MARKETS-Asia stocks slide on U.S. rate worries, dollar ascendant

 China trade data released Thursday, while not as dire as economists predicted, still showed a nearly 9% slide in exports and a more than 7% drop for imports.

+"Another set of poor Chinese economic data is not helping," Joseph Capurso, a strategist at Commonwealth Bank of Australia, wrote in a client note.
+"The absence of a large package to stimulate the Chinese economy will remain a weight on AUD for the near term at least."

-Crude continued its steady climb of the past two weeks, edging higher amid expectations of a fall in U.S. inventories, after Saudi Arabia and Russia earlier this week extended voluntary supply cuts to year-end.
+Crude paused its steady climb of the past two weeks during Asian hours on Thursday, as worries about Chinese demand offset some of the effects of expectations for a fall in U.S. inventories and extended supply cuts by Saudi Arabia and Russia.
 O/R

 World FX rates YTD http://tmsnrt.rs/2egbfVh